 Missing Student Notification Procedures

-Norwich University provides on-campus housing and therefore must have a missing student notification policy and procedure for those who reside on campus.
-Among other registration requirements, students are given the option to provide confidential contact information for a person to be notified in the event the student is officially reported as missing.
-This will be accomplished each year at in processing.
+Institutions providing on-campus housing must establish a missing student notification policy and procedures for those who reside on campus.
+Among other things, the student must be given the option to provide confidential contact information for a person to be notified in the event the student is officially reported as missing.
+This will be accomplished each year at in-processing.

-If officials from Campus Security / Residence Life / Office of the Commandant determine that a student, for whom a missing person report has been filed has been missing for more than 24 hours, then within the next 24 hours they must:
+If officials in Campus Security Office, Residence Life Office or Office of the Commandant determine that a student for whom a missing person report has been filed has been missing for more than 24 hours, then within the next 24 hours they must:

-Notify the individual identified by the student be contacted in this circumstance;
+Notify the individual identified by the student to be contacted in this circumstance;

 In cases where the student is over 18 years old and has not identified a person to be contacted, appropriate law enforcement officials will be notified.

 The student population has the responsibility to notify Residence Life or Corps Leadership of any suspected missing person.
-This information will immediately be passed to the Dean of Students or Commandant (as appropriate) for verification.
+This information will immediately be passed up to the Dean of Students or Commandant as appropriate for verification.

-Any missing person report must be verified internally and then the Dean of Students or Commandant (as appropriate) will make the phone calls notifying the appropriate contact people/law enforcement, etc.
+Any missing person report must be verified internally and then the Dean of Students or Commandant of Cadets (as appropriate) will make the phone calls notifying the appropriate contact people/law enforcement, etc.